 When renovating your bathroom, the last thing you imagine and picture is for anything to go wrong.
 And, provided you've put time and effort into planning the renovation then hopefully nothing does go wrong.
 However, sometimes even best made plans can go awry and as such – we've captured several items to be aware of when it comes to planning your bathroom renovation.

-Mistake 1.0 Not Planning Your Bathroom Layout
+1. Under-Planning Your Bathroom Layout

 Believe it or not, this is one of the most common problems people can face when renovating their bathroom.
 Where people can come unstuck is purchasing bathroom items that don’t fit the scale of their space for example, the vanity is too long or too deep.
 Also, the overall layout and flow of the bathroom not being conducive to good ergonomics for example, if having a double basin vanity means your toilet area becomes cramped then, it’s probably best to reconsider this option.

-Mistake 2.0 Not Lighting Your Bathroom Adequately
+2. Not Lighting Your Bathroom Adequately

 It’s all about achieving balance when it comes to lighting your bathroom.
 The last thing you want to do on a cold and raining morning is have a shower in a bathroom that feels stark, sterile and unwelcoming.
 Lighting can obviously play a huge role in avoiding this.

 There are four main lighting types to keep in mind: